Astronomy weather forecast sites

 They are customizable to your location – the links below are set to Kendal.

-Sky Notes for February – Ian Bradley
+Sky Notes for August – Ian Bradley

 ISS visible passes

 No ISS passes visible before August 28th.
 Have a look at Heavens Above for a Kendal location for detailed timings.